 As you do research, it's a great idea to keep track of what you did and where you found useful sources or information.
 There are lots of ways to do this!
 Our guide on Personal Content Management has information about some tools the Libraries recommends, but there are many others out there as well.

-For more information on citing sources (how to do it, when to do it, what styles you can use), see our Citing Sources guide.
+When you write your paper, you'll need citations for each of your sources.
+For more information on how to cite, when to cite, and what styles you can use, see our Citing Sources guide.

 Books and reports can be great resources for research or to get an overview of a topic.

-To find books and reports in the MIT Libraries use Barton.
+To find books and reports in the MIT Libraries use our library catalog Barton.